|

 IN MEMORY OF those parishioners who for the Faith and Honour

+of Chrisendom died gloriously for ENGLAND 1914-1919.
+In the 13th century Hackney was part of the possessions of the Knights Templars of St. John of Jerusalem, who are supposed to have had a mansion on Church Street.
 The Order of St John began with the First Crusade to the Holy Land in 1095.
 When the Crusaders captured Jerusalem and founded a hospice.
 In 1113 the Pope recognised it as an independent religious order of monks and nuns, The Order of St John, whose special task was to care for the sick.
+Return to previous page |

 The family grave